balzss/knyh/README.md

 - [x] redesign ingredient group label and aditing option (inplace label edit + move up/down btns + remove group btn)
 - [x] hide ingredient group actions unless focused, hovered or in mobile view
 - [x] hoverable icons (e.g. recipecard) should always be shown in mobiel view

-- [ ] after adding ingredient group, the focus should be on the new name, the value should be "New Component" and the whole text should be editable and selected
+- [x] after adding ingredient group, the focus should be on the new name, the value should be "New Component" and the whole text should be editable and selected
+- [x] disable move up/down arrows for groups on start and end of list

+- [ ] implement ingredient group moving up/down

 - [ ] add menu for extra options for recipe card
 - [ ] create share modal